 Polyurethane for Countertops

-We consider polyurethane as liquid plastic and it can be oil-based or water-based.
-Poly comes as a preferred choice for countertops because of its ease of application and its ability to serve as lacquer.
-You don’t need a whole load of experience to apply polyurethane.
-You can easily apply it with a brush and it will dry within 24 hours.
+We consider polyurethane as liquid plastic, and it can be oil-based or water-based.
+Poly comes as a preferred choice for countertops.
+It is easy to apply and serves well as lacquer.
+You can easily use it with a brush, and it will dry within 24 hours.

 From what we have discussed here regarding polyurethane and epoxy, it is evident that each has its advantages and disadvantages.
 Which coating should you go in for – epoxy or polyurethane?
 With these two types of coatings, you would not choose one in preference of another.

 You need to combine both finishes to achieve the desired results.
-The combination of these two types of floor finishes will create a robust bonding system to the surface through epoxy and a topcoat of polyurethane to create a safe, physically strong, chemical resistant, and aesthetically good-looking top layer.
+Combining these two types of floor finishes will create a robust bonding system to the surface through epoxy and a topcoat of polyurethane to create a safe, physically strong, chemical resistant, and aesthetically good-looking top layer.

 We can conclude by saying that the preferred choice for a substrate is epoxy.
 It helps to build up a thickness to the floor or countertop and fills up flaws and cracks on the surface.
 Polyurethane on the other hand adds durability to the coating in terms of mechanical resistance, chemical resistance, shock resistance, and UV protection.

 Use both these coatings as a robust finishing solution to achieve excellent results in terms of durable and smart-looking floors, countertops, and tabletops that will last for many years.